manuelangladatort/website/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a Postdoctoral Researcher in the [Computational Auditory Perception Group](https://www.aesthetics.mpg.de/en/research/research-group-computational-auditory-perception.html) at
-[Max Planck Institute for Empirical Aesthetics](https://www.aesthetics.mpg.de/).
-I am interested in how people experience the auditory world and the impact of their mental representations on human behaviour and culture.
-To explore this, my research combines methods from different disciplines with massive online experiments, including high-resolution perceptual paradigms, cultural transmission chains in rhythm and singing modalities, cross-cultural research, and network science.
+I am a Departmental Lecturer in the Faculty of Music and lead the Research Group [Music, Culture, and Cognition (MCC)](https://music.web.ox.ac.uk/music-culture-and-cognition) at the [University of Oxford](https://www.ox.ac.uk/).
+I am also a visiting researcher in the [Computational Auditory Perception Group](https://www.aesthetics.mpg.de/en/research/research-group-computational-auditory-perception.html) at [Max Planck Institute for Empirical Aesthetics](https://www.aesthetics.mpg.de/).
+I am interested in understanding the psychological and cultural foundations of music behaviour and aesthetics, and the role they play in human societies and cultural evolution.
+My research covers a variety of topics, including music perception, biological and cognitive foundations of musical behaviour, production and consumption of creative work, popularity dynamics, collective cognition, network science, and cultural evolution.